nncatan/TPD_Tools/README.md

 ### INSTALLATION

-Drag the *TPD_Tools* folder and the *menu.py* into your .nuke folder.
+Drag the *TPD_Tools* folder and the *init.py* into your .nuke folder.

-If you already have a menu.py, add this to it:
+If you already have an init.py, add this to it:

-import TPD_Tools
-import TPD_Roto
+nuke.pluginAddPath('./TPD_Tools')